hyperledger/besu-docs/docs/private-networks/concepts/node-sync-private.md

 :::warning Early access feature

-`--Xsnapsync-bft-enabled` is an early access feature available since the release of Besu version 24.7.1.
+`--Xsnapsync-bft-enabled` is an early access feature available in Besu version 24.7.1 and later.
-It is not stable and is not fully supported in all versions of Besu.
-Use this option with caution.
+It is not stable, so use this option with caution.

-Use `--Xsnapsync-bft-enabled` in private, permissioned networks that use BFT consensus mechanisms.
-When enabled, this option allows Besu to use Snap sync on BFT networks.
-Use this option in combination with the `--sync-mode=SNAP` option.
-The default is `false`.
+Use `--Xsnapsync-bft-enabled` with `--sync-mode=SNAP` to enable snap sync in QBFT and IBFT 2.0 private networks.

 :::